nickdip/WordHunt/README.md

 ## Getting Started

-When it the main directory, run 'node play.js' to run the game
+When in the main directory, run 'node play.js' to run the game

 ## Further